BigJck/Networking/Udacity Lesson 1 From Ping to HTTP.md

-#### *net cat is only a simple way to show internet, there are different way for server to handle multiple connection at once like pool of threads, or quickly switch between handling requests
+#### *net cat is only a simple way to show internet, there are different ways for server to handle multiple connection at once like pool of threads, or quickly switch between handling requests